polterguy/micro/README.md

 possible to solve generically in P5.

 Notice, the __[micro.widgets.wizard-form.value]__ lambda event for the wizard form, is just a thin layer on top of the __[micro.form.serialize]__ Active Event.

-## Performance

-Micro is truly **microscopic**!
-Among other things, the total bandwidth usage for the kitchen sink example for its extension widgets ticks in at roughly **32KB**, unless you apply a skin.
-This includes all CSS and JavaScript on your page, in addition to the initial page load and HTML of your page in total.
-The number of HTTP requests is 4.
-Compare this to most other Ajax control vendors, who often have several megabytes of bandwidth in their initial rendering, and often hundreds of HTTP requests.
-In general, Micro is at least 2 orders of magnitudes smaller in bandwidth consumption than literally anything else out there.

-Notice that the extension widgets example also includes several datagrids, multiple modal windows, several tab controls, a wizard form, an Ajax menu - Yet still, its total bandwidth consumption is 32KB.
-If you apply a skin to the page, it is still less than 100KB, regardless of which skin you include.

-To see a video demonstrating some of Micro's features, and its bandwidth consumption compared to other competing toolkits, feel free to watch the  [following YouTube video](https://www.youtube.com/watch?v=amVnm5uHB1sg).